Skip to content

 }

-In addition to the fields described on the Hex-Rays website, HCLI requires the following fields in ida-plugin.json:
+In addition to the primary fields described initially on the Hex-Rays docs, HCLI compatibility added new, required fields in ida-plugin.json:

 • version: the version of the plugin archive